Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as Excel and Outlook.

 Alternatives to INDEX, MATCH and LARGE

-I have another hub which looks into VLOOKUP in greater detail.
+I have another article which looks into VLOOKUP in greater detail.
 I used it to auto-fill prices for various music media and also to auto-fill a customer’s address based on their customer number.
-My hub for VLOOKUP can be found here.
+My article for VLOOKUP can be found here.

 A pivot table would have worked perfectly in this instance, but not with the MIN and MAX, LARGE and SMALL functions I had already started to use.
 In fact, I already have such a table but I wanted to follow through with these functions.

 Pivot tables are also very powerful, allowing you to create a table from your data and then change it at will.
-If you decide that you want your pivot table to provide you the hubs with the lowest Hub Score and then change your mind to the hubs with the top ten hits for the last seven days, this can be done easily and quickly.
+If you decide that you want your pivot table to provide you with articles with the lowest Hub Score and then change your mind to the articles with the top ten hits for the last seven days, this can be done easily and quickly.
 What’s more, pivot tables are dynamic, when the data changes they can be instantly refreshed to reflect that.

-I hope that you have enjoyed this hub on the MIN, MAX, LARGE, SMALL, INDEX and MATCH functions.
-We explored MIN, MAX, LARGE and SMALL in detail before exploring how INDEX and MATCH could make those initial functions even more useful.
+I hope that you have enjoyed this article on the MIN, MAX, LARGE, SMALL, INDEX, and MATCH functions.
+We explored MIN, MAX, LARGE, and SMALL in detail before exploring how INDEX and MATCH could make those initial functions even more useful.

-As is often the case in Excel 2007 and why it is such an interesting application to learn and also why it is so powerful is that you can take some seemingly un-related functions and build something using them that is both powerful and very useful.
+As is often the case in Excel 2007, and why it is such an interesting application to learn and why it is so powerful, is that you can take some seemingly unrelated functions and build something using them that is both powerful and very useful.
 Many thanks for reading and if you have any comments, please feel free to leave them below.